LiveRamp/reslang/docs/reference.md

 "The standard header for passing bearer tokens. e.g. `Bearer $ACCESS_TOKEN`" http-header AuthHeader {
   name: Authorization
-}
+  required: true //it's optional and will give true if not provided }
 ```

 In this example, `AuthHeader` is the name of the `http-header` definition,
 `"The standard header...` is the description that will appear with the header
 parameter in the generated Swagger, and `Authorization` is the header name.

+The `required` attribute indicates if the header is required when calling the API.
+And the attribute itself is optional, the default value is `true`.

 Now, the `AuthHeader` header can be referenced in the `/request-headers`
 section in a resource, subresource, or action definition.
 For example: